marieflutre/UrbanTempo/README.md

 ==============

 This directory contains the UrbanTempo package for the [R](https://www.r-project.org/) programming language and software environment for statistical computing.
-This package contains computer code to **plot urban temporalities from observational data**, similarly to figure 4.6 in Marie Gibert's [PhD thesis](https://www.academia.edu/7549254) (2014).
+This package contains computer code to **plot urban temporalities from observational data**, similarly to figure 4.6 in Marie Gibert's [PhD thesis](https://www.academia.edu/7549254) (2014) as well as a figure in her forthcoming book chapter (Southeast Asia urbanization, Routledge handbook).
 As such, this package can be **of interest to urban geographers and anthropologists**.

-The development of this package is funded by the [Université Paris-Diderot](https://www.univ-paris-diderot.fr/), the copyright hence is owned by this university.
-However, the code is available under a [free software](https://en.wikipedia.org/wiki/Free_software) license, the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (version 3 and later).
+This software is available under a [free software](https://en.wikipedia.org/wiki/Free_software) license, the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (version 3 and later).
 See the COPYING file for details.

 The content of this package is versioned using the [git](http://www.git-scm.com/) software, the central repository being hosted on the [GitHub](https://github.com/marieflutre/UrbanTempo) website.